14 Shabalala

-Mhlahleni James "14" Shabalala was a South African Maskandi musician who came from Bergville in KwaZulu-Natal.
+Mhlahleni James "14" Shabalala (died June 2007) was a South African Maskandi musician who came from Bergville in KwaZulu-Natal.
 He was part of the alternative music scene in South Africa.
 Shabalala was very popular as a result of his live performances at festivals and concerts throughout the country.
 He performed at the Splashy Fen festivals in the 1990s, and toured with musicians such as Joseph Shabalala and Ladysmith Black Mambazo.

 Early career

 "14" Shabalala was born on a farm called Mantosi in Bergville, KwaZulu-Natal.
 According to the Durban Daily News, "He had been nicknamed '14' Shabalala by his grandmother because he was apparently abandoned by his mother when he was 14 days old."
 Shabalala was not educated and could not read or write and only spoke isiZulu and Afrikaans learned through conversations.

 By the late 1970s, Shabalala went to Johannesburg in search of work.
 He bought his first guitar in 1981 and started singing for a living.
 Through his performances, he met well-known musicians such as Blondie Makhene and Brenda Fassie that advised him to go back to KwaZulu-Natal if he wanted to be a successful maskandi musician.

 He went back to the province and won a maskandi competition in 1989 at the University of KwaZulu-Natal where the price was a recording contract with 3rd Ear Music.
 3rd Ear Music promoted many of Shabalala's shows and eventually introduced the musicians to Ladysmith Black Mambazo.